-Four nonprofit organizations have been selected to receive $25,000 from the EMC Insurance Foundation in the final phase of the 100 Ways of Giving program sponsored by EMC Insurance Companies.
-In total, EMC is giving away $200,000 through the program, in celebration of the company’s centennial.
+Four nonprofit organizations were selected to receive $25,000 from the EMC Insurance Foundation in the final phase of the 100 Ways of Giving program sponsored by EMC Insurance Companies in 2011.
+In total, EMC gave away $200,000 through the program, in celebration of the company’s centennial.
 Read the press release.

 The Potosi Foundation, Inc.